stevegrunwell/technical-debt/slides/dependencies.md

 Note:

-We're lucky to live in a time with a lot of great dependency management tools.

-Composer, npm, Yarn
+- Great dependency management tools like e.g. Composer, npm, Yarn

-If your code relies on a third-party library, load the dependency via a tool so your codebase only contains your custom logic.
+- Keep the actual dependencies out of version control and instead use proper constraints